takuya-takeuchi/Demo/MachineLearning/ONNX/ONNXRuntime/WebAssembly/00_GetStarted/README.md

 $ pwsh BuildNginx.ps1
 ````

-Once time you built `libsodium` and `nginx`, you need not to do again.
+Once time you built `onnxruntime` and `nginx`, you need not to do again.

 ## How to test?